240db/240db/README.md

 ## 📫 How to reach me ...

 Languages
-:fr: French
+🇫🇷 French
-:en: English
+🇬🇧 English
-:br: Portuguese
+🇧🇷 Portuguese

 Peek at
 https://reifier.cc/cvonline